UT-Austin-RPL/HouseDitto/index.markdown

                 <tr>
                     <td>
   <p align="justify" width="20%">
-  We study the problem of reconstructing an articulated model of an indoor scene populated with multiple articulated objects.
+  We explore the problem of building an articulation model of an indoor scene populated with articulated objects.
 An articulated object consists of multiple parts, and their connecting joints constrain the relative motion between each pair of parts.
-Scene-level articulated model not only informs the robot where are the interactable regions but also gives more context about how to interact with the objects.
+Scene-level articulated model informs the robot where the interactable regions are and gives more context about how to interact with the objects.
 </p></td></tr></table>